axem-solutions/example/docs/vscode_integration_guide.md

 ### Start the debug session

-First, we need to enter the remote dev container mode, by executing the VSCode command:
+First, we need to enter the remote dev container mode by executing the VSCode command:
 **Dev Containers: Reopen in Container**.
 The VSCode should start all the necessary resources.
 If the setup finished, we just need to press :material-keyboard-f5:, and the debug session starts.
-After finishing the debug session we can go back to normal mode by issuing:
+After finishing the debug session, we can go back to normal mode by issuing:
 **Dev Containers: Reopen Folder Locally**.